WMC-AHIF-2021/HistoryOrSomething/README.md

 - 15 years but much older
 - work hard, not smart

-#

 ## Project Information

-This website "HistoryOrSomething" will be a simple information site, where you can explore and inform yourself about countries and their most glorious times.
+The website "HistoryOrSomething" will be a simple information site, where you can explore and inform yourself about countries at their most glorious times.

 We will include multiple data such as population, land area and much more.